HAND HER OVER PLEASE ...

 Having 'safely' negotiated the top Braunston lock in fast-fading light, it was considered expedient to moor up by the next til the morrow morn.
 It's harder to find a drowned body by night and nobody would hear the splash anyway.
 I did feel quite chuffed though that in less than 50 hours I'd taken the boat with no demo out of a marina, along a cut, moored and overnighted, gone through a 'difficult' tunnel and down a lock.
-The grand entrance to Braunston was achieved inauspiciously and entirely unnoticed on the Sunday afternoon by stepping down the locks one by one and walking back for the car lock by lock.
+The grand entrance to Braunston was achieved inauspiciously and entirely unnoticed early on Sunday by stepping down the locks one by one and walking back for the car lock by lock.
+By midday, I was moored up by the Stop House with 8miles of un-locked cut ahead.
+So, I went for it and moored that night at Hillmorton top.